-As consumers, and especially if you're on the Hallelujah Diet — we've all heard the negative horror stories of GMO foods and how they cause giant cancer tumors in rats, etc. Meanwhile, many others have come against such research claiming it to be inaccurate.
+As consumers, and especially if you're on the Hallelujah Diet, we've all heard the negative horror stories of GMO foods - like the long term toxicity of a Roundup herbicide and a Roundup-toerlant genetically modified maize that caused giant cancer tumors in rats.
+Meanwhile, many others have come against such research claiming it to be inaccurate.
 Giant tumors in rats aside, let's pretend for a moment that GMO foods don't cause any health effects.
-Let's just get the point: Are GMO foods good for the world, simply from a food security standpoint?
-In other words, can they really solve the world's hunger, scarcity, and sustainability problems?
+Let's just get to the point: Are GMO foods good for the world, simply from a food security standpoint?
+Can they really solve the world's hunger, scarcity, and sustainability problems?

 Back in the 1990s, one of Hallelujah Acres' current marketing department employees used to write advertisements for GMO canola (don't worry, he's seen the light and is becoming a naturopath, now).
 He told us: